What are camp session times?

 When is lunch time?

-What do you do in case of rain or inclement weather?
+What do you do when it rains or during inclement weather?

 How do you deal with the hot weather?

-The summer heat is always a safety concern.
-From the moment the campers arrive, we insist they apply sunscreen and several times throughout the day they are reminded to do the same.
+As most of our programming is conducted outdoors, the summer heat is always a safety consideration for us.
+From the moment campers arrive, we insist they apply sunscreen and continue to remind them to reapply throughout the day.
 During very hot periods, our activities are altered to ensure campers are not dehydrated or exhausted due to the heat.
 We make use of all the shade in the area and may even go indoors if the weather is too bad.
-The afternoon swim is a great refresher from the sun for the campers.

 What if it’s too hot?
 Is there shade from the sun?